wenytang-ms/vscode-mcp-server/README.md

     - `content`: The content to write to the file
     - `overwrite` (optional): Whether to overwrite if the file exists (default: false)
     - `ignoreIfExists` (optional): Whether to ignore if the file exists (default: false)

+### Diagnostics Tools
+- **get_diagnostics**: Checks for warnings and errors in your workspace
+  - Parameters:
+    - `path` (optional): File path to check (if not provided, checks the entire workspace)
+    - `severities` (optional): Array of severity levels to include (0=Error, 1=Warning, 2=Information, 3=Hint).
+Default: [0, 1]
+    - `format` (optional): Output format ('text' or 'json').
+Default: 'text'
+    - `includeSource` (optional): Whether to include the diagnostic source.
+Default: true

+  This tool is particularly useful for:
+  - Code quality checks before committing changes
+  - Verifying fixes resolved all reported issues
+  - Identifying problems in specific files or the entire workspace

 ## Caveats/TODO